syncfusion-content/xamarin-docs/Xamarin/DataForm/Layout.md

 ###Using event

-You can increase the column width of each DataFormItem using the [ColumnSpan](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemBase~ColumnSpan.html)  property and it will be handled in the `AutoGeneratingDataFormItem` event.
+When the grid layout is used, you can increase the column width of each `DataFormItem` using the [ColumnSpan](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemBase~ColumnSpan.html)  property and it will be handled in the `AutoGeneratingDataFormItem` event.

 {% tabs %}
 {% highlight c# %}